-Figure 16 demonstrates the starting time for changes in current as a function of the sample biasing time at the voltage density 1 V/ μ m applied to the lateral device electrodes.
+Figure 16 demonstrates the starting time for changes in current as a function of the sample biasing time at the applied voltage 1 V/ $\mu$ m.
 It can be seen from the presented data that all materials without exception display the same behavior as was previously shown for MAPbI3 in chapter 5.1.1.
-Process starts with rapid increase in the current, reaches its limit at the different for every material time and current and then slowly goes through exponential decay (dot lines) due to the electrochemical degradation of the material.
+Process starts with rapid increase in the current due to the electrochemical doping, reaches its limit at the different for every material time and current and then slow exponential decay (dot lines) due to the electrochemical degradation of the material.